Seedmanc/Tumblr-image-sorter/README.md

 * Add support for infinite scroll

 Will probably have to hook on the post retrieval events or something.
 Oh the glitches.
+You can use no-scroll addons so far.

 * Add ability to enter new tags in addition to editing existing, plus implement propagation of changes among images of same post.